-Term Explanation Photo's These will usually be provided for the front elevation of the property to aid identification.
+Tem Explanation Photo's These will usually be provided for the front elevation of the property to aid identification.
 Sampled by P402 trained surveyor.
 Checked by P402 trained surveyor who checks report prior to issuing.
 Survey Report Type Report type is determined by the type of work to be undertaken.
 The reader of this report must satisfy themselves that the scope of the survey is sufficient for the purpose of work being undertaken.
-Refurbishment Survey HSG 264 - Returbishment & Demoittion Survey.
-Surveying undertaken to all parts of the property presuring full decent nones returbishment, within may incude, New Kilchen, New Bathroom, some property & archepte information available.
+Refurbishment Survey HIGS 264. - Rethrolishment & Demollion Survey.
+Surveying undertaken to all parts of the property presuming fall decent homes returbishment, which may include.
+New Kitchen, New Sithroom, property & archetype information available.
 This survey has been carried out without detailed knowledge of the works to be undertaken during returbishment.
-Anyone using this report to support building works being undertaken to be properly should ensure that the report is sufficient for the purposes of the building work being undertaken the report of surficient for the purposes of the building work being undertaken.
+Anyone using this report to support building works being undertaken to the property should ensure that the report is support building works being undertaken to the property should ensure that the report is surficient for the purposes of the building work being undertaken.
 The reader should be confident that the areas that are to be disturbed by the proposed work are included.
 Management Survey A management survey is the standard survey.
 Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACNs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
-Refurb & Management Survey Both Survey Report Types are toked due to works identified at survey stage the surveyor has completed Returbishment Survey for the works required & may have undertaken a management survey or remaining areas of the property.
-The report should not be used to rworks outside the scope stated, unless the reader assures themselves that it is suitable & sufficient.
+Refurb & Management Survey Both Survey Report Types are ticked! due to works identified at survey stage the surveyor has completed Returbishment Survey for the works required & may have undertaken a management survey on remaining areas of the property.
+The report should not be used for works outside the scope stated, unless the reader assures themselves that it is suitable & sufficient.
 Cavity Walls / Floor Volds or similar.
 Will be assessed at survey stage & desktop assessment of similar archetypes.
 Photo's Where practical 8 to aid the identification of ambiguous material locations photos will be included within the report to ensure that materials are identified on-site correctly.
 Photos will be annotated where necessary.